On mixing and sparse ergodic theorems: Bounding exceptional sets for unipotent flows in general Lie groups

 \section{Bounding exceptional sets for unipotent flows in general Lie groups}

-In this section we show how to get a general bound for the exceptional set of one-parameter unipotent flows in general Lie groups, based on the results of the prior sections.
+In this section we show how to get a general bound for the dimension of the exceptional set of one-parameter unipotent flows in general Lie groups, based on the results of the prior sections.